wei-paul/java-tutorial/README.md

 - Encountered this when I tried to run the program
 - Missing a closed "}"
 - Add } where necessary

+*insert "Dimensions" to complete ReferenceType
+- Encountered when using primitive types in HashMap (i.e. int)
+- Must use classes <String, Integer>
+- Use the full java wrapper classes.
+Changed int to Integer